Camble/LiveryLink/README.md

 ## Recent Changes

+### 0.10.3

+- Fixed an issue when sharing more than one livery

 ### 0.10.2

- - Add support to install liveries for community mod aircraft
+ - Added support to install liveries for community mod aircraft
- - Open parent folder and select livery folder when user double-clicks
+ - Fixed socket timeout issue when installing livery for the first time
  - Display DCS server name in status bar when connected
- - Fixed socket timeout issue when installing livery for the first time

 ### 0.10.1